vaadin/flow-components/vaadin-button-flow-parent/README.md

-# Button Component for Vaadin Flow
+# Button Component for Vaadin

 This project is the Component wrapper implementation of [`<vaadin-button>`](https://github.com/vaadin/vaadin-button) element for use from the server side with [Vaadin Flow](https://github.com/vaadin/flow).